BrewBlox/brewblox-documentation/docs/hardware/heating_elements.md

 Brewing involves heating a lot of water.
 To reduce waiting time on your brewing day you are best advised to select the highest power heating element your mains outlet can power.
 Obviously, the element should fit your kettle so these two characteristics are the main criteria for element selection.

-In this document we talk you through the pros and cons of different heating elements, how to connect them to your mains, and install them in your kettle.
+In this document we talk you through the pros and cons of different heating elements, how to install them in your kettle and connect them to your mains and control equipment.

 ::: danger Note
 Always consult an electrician for advice and help with wiring your elements.
 Under no circumstances should they be used without proper wiring, ground fault circuit protection and overcurrent circuit protection.